bmccutchanjr/PAWS/ErrorCode.md

 101     Some client attempted to access a non-existant end-point.

 102     MySQL threw an error.
 Most likely due to a syntax error in the query.

+103     Required data was not passed to the server in POST data

+104     Password does not meet minimum requirements